cambridge-collection/cudl-viewer/README.md

 where `AWS_ACCOUNT_ID_B`, `ENVIRONMENT_B` and `AWS_REGION_B` all refer to the target repository.

+As previously noted the WAR file needs to be deployed to Tomcat with a properties file `cudl-global.properties`.
+An example can be seen [here](https://github.com/cambridge-collection/cudl-viewer/blob/main/docker/cudl-global.properties).
+This file also needs to be available to the ECS deployment.

+The image is built with an `entrypoint.sh` script that reads the value of an environment variable `S3_URL` and uses the AWS CLI to copy the file indicated to the path `/etc/cudl-viewer/cudl-global.properties`.
+This will be read by the Viewer application on startup.
+This can be configured in ECS by setting an environment variable `S3_URL` in the container definition and giving the ECS task permission to access the S3 location specified.

 ### Errors running CodeBuild

 We have seen a frequent error during the docker build step e.g.